faceyspacey/webpack-flush-chunks/README.md

 }
 ```

 For Webpack, we use the amazingly awesome [webpack-hot-server-middleware](https://github.com/60frames/webpack-hot-server-middleware) by **@richardscarrott**.
 I can't recommend it enough.
-It's the most idiomatic (and fastest) approach to Hot Module REplacement on the server I've ever seen.
-Since it's powered by a multi-compiler, compilation can be cached and re-used between the client and server--so it's very fast.
-A multi-compiler simply is `webpack()` compiling an array of configurations.
-You should also checkout the implementation.
-I'm surprised more people don't know about this.
-Everybody with universal-webpack setups should be using it, and everybody should be using universal webpack setups :).
-The implementation utilizes a simple closure to switch the value of the server-side `render` function generated by your webpack server configuration's `entry` option, every time your compilation updates.
-That way `app.use` always has the latest function to render your React app server-side.
+It's the most idiomatic (and fastest) approach to Hot Module Replacement on the server I've ever seen.

 ## Externals